Patrick Nix: Georgia Tech

 In 2002, Nix joined the coaching staff at Georgia Tech.
 Nix was Tech's running backs coach and recruiting coordinator during his first year.
 In 2003, he served as quarterbacks coach and running game coordinator.
 In 2004, he was elevated to offensive coordinator while continuing on as quarterbacks coach.
 For 2005, Nix's offense boasted both the ACC's leading rusher (Tashard Choice) and its leading receiver (Calvin Johnson).
 Prior to the 2006 season, Nix assumed full play-calling duties.
 Tech would go on to make appearances in the ACC Championship Game and the Gator Bowl.

 Miami

 In January 2007, Nix was hired by Miami to serve as offensive coordinator under head coach Randy Shannon.

 Charleston Southern

 In July 2010, Nix was hired as the wide receivers coach for Charleston Southern.
 Charleston Southern officially announced this July 28, 2010.

+Central High School

+In 2020, Patrick Nix became the head coach at Central High School in Phenix City, Alabama.
+Through his first five seasons, Nix has a 54–12 record overall.
+Nix has taken Central to the state state playoffs all five seasons, three state title game appearances, including a state championship in 2023.
+His teams have won the region three times.

 Personal life

 Nix is the son of Conrad Nix and Patsy Nix.
-Conrad is a retired coach with 300 wins and two consecutive state championships.
+Conrad is a retired high school football coach with almost 300 wins and two state championships.
 He retired in 2009 from Northside High School in Warner Robins, Georgia.
 Nix is married to the former Krista Chapman, and the couple has four children.
-Nix's son, Bo Nix, was named starting quarterback for Nix's alma mater, the Auburn Tigers, on August 20, 2019.
+Nix's eldest son Bo was selected by the Denver Broncos 12th overall in the 2024 NFL draft.
+His youngest son, Caleb, plays quarterback at Clemson while an adopted son, Tez Johnson, plays wide receiver for the Tampa Bay Buccaneers.